thompsonshi2020/currencyfair/README.md

 #### Assumptions
-Different validation rules of all the pararmeters should be implemented.
+Different validation rules of all the parameters should be implemented.
 The POST endpoint now is just validated all parameters are mandatory.

 The below "originatingCountry" are assumed to support:
   ```